Oaxaca en la historia y en el mito: Mexico's Emperors

-Mexico had two emperors.
+Mexico has had two emperors, to date.
 Both died by firing squad.
 The First Emperor of Mexico was Agustín de Iturbide who reigned from less than a year starting in 1822.
 He was executed on 19 July 1824.
 Maximilian I of Mexico reigned as the Emperor of the Second Mexican Empire for a little over three years until his execution on 19 June 1867.

 How Mexico got her First Emperor

-Returning our attention to the War of Independence (1810-1821), after Mexico became independent from Spain, Agustín de Iturbide became Emperor of Mexico, formally from May 9, 1822, to March 19, 1823.
+Returning our attention to the War of Independence (1810-1821), after Mexico became independent from Spain, Agustín de Iturbide became Emperor of Mexico, formally from 9 May 1822, to 19 March 1823.

 In a strange twist of fate, it was Mexican conservatives, led by Iturbide, who brought about independence in 1821, not the liberal insurgents who had started the War of Independence in 1810.
 The explanation is that when liberals took power in Spain, promises were made in the Constitution of Cadiz for liberalizing the administration of the colonies like New Spain (Mexico).
 These changes would appease Mexican insurgents.
 The royalists on the other hand, their opponents in the War of Independence, would lose some of their power.
-Rather than have Spanish liberal ideas imposed on Mexico, from Spain, the Conservative agreed with the Liberals to draw up the Plan of Iguala of 1821 and in this way to end the war.
+Rather than have Spanish liberal ideas imposed on Mexico, from Spain, the Mexican conservative forces agreed with the Mwxican liberals forces to draw up the Plan of Iguala of 1821 and in this way to end the war.
 It contained three guarantees for establishing peace: the primacy of Roman Catholicism, the independence of Mexico, and social equality for all Mexicans.